nokia-eda/docs/docs/user-guide/topologies.md

 We have learned how to craft topologies using two different ways:

 * by [composing the topology file](#topology-file) and specifying each TopoNode and TopoLink in a YAML file
-* by using the [topology generator](#topology-generation) to generate the topology file by parsing the layerd input file
+* by using the [topology generator](#topology-generation) to generate the topology file by parsing the layered input file

-Both methods in the end provided the same result: a topology file that defines the TopoNodes and TopoLinks of the topology.
+Both methods in the end provided the same result: a topology file that defines the TopoNode and TopoLink of the topology.
 In order to drive the creation of these resources we need to perform the following steps:

 1. Create a `ConfigMap` named `topo-config` in the cluster containing a JSON object describing the topology.
 2. Call the `api-server-topo` tool available in the `eda-toolbox` pod that will read the topology file from the `topo-config` ConfigMap and generate the required resources.